Gravitational baryogenesis beyond the spectator approximation: Variational completion

 where $\doteq$ means an equality up to a boundary term.
 This rewriting is exact at the action level, but its variational content is preserved only if the metric dependence of $J^\mu$ is carried out consistently through the variation.
 From this rewriting we can extract two important results. {First}, after integration by parts the GB term makes the coefficient of $R$ matter dependent, allowing one to define an effective Planck-mass function

 This should be understood purely as an action-level reparametrization: the full field equations generally contain additional contributions from the metric variation of $\nabla_\mu J^\mu$, so the dynamics are not, in general, obtained by simply replacing $M_{\rm Pl}^2\to M_{\rm eff}^2$ in Einstein's equations (as will be discussed below).

-Secondly, the theory is naturally viewed as a curvature--matter-{coupling}, $f(R,\text{Matter})$-type model~\cite{Harko:2010mv,Harko:2011kv,Harko:2024sea,Roshan:2016mbt,Katirci:2013okf,Harko:2015pma},since the gravitational sector depends on matter through $\mathrm{J}\equiv\nabla_\mu J^\mu$.
-Importantly, the precise ``matter'' dependence is dictated by the realization of $J^\mu$; in particular, the model is not generically of the well-known $f(R,L_m)$ class~\cite{Harko:2010mv}.
+Furthermore, $M_{\rm eff}$ measures how strongly the GB operator modifies the gravitational sector at a given stage of the evolution.
+For example, the algebraic effect associated with the coefficient of the Einstein tensor becomes unavoidably important when